Richard Dortch: Legal troubles

 In 1988 he, along with other executives of PTL, was indicted on federal charges of fraud and conspiracy.
 In a plea bargain, Dortch pleaded guilty to reduced charges and was sentenced to eight years in prison, later cut to two and a half years.
-His ministry credentials were restored by the Assemblies of God in 1991.
+The charges stemmed from the misuse of ministry funds and deceptive fundraising practices.
+Dortch admitted to his role in covering up hush money payments to Jessica Hahn, a church secretary who had accused Jim Bakker of sexual assault.